MarsPeper/YOLO-v8/README.md

+## Archive of the important files from Computer Vision Course

 ## Preparing for install
 To get setup, we first need to transfer the project onto the HPC and request GPU resources for the installation and compilation of MMYOLO and required packages.